 Citations are publications that use Tocris products.
 Selected citations for SKF 83959 hydrobromide include:

-Shen et al (2015) The dopamine D1-D2 receptor heteromer exerts a tonic inhibitory effect on the expression of amphetamine-induced locomotor sensitization.
+Shen et al (2015) The DA D1-D2 receptor heteromer exerts a tonic inhibitory effect on the expression of amphetamine-induced locomotor sensitization.
 Br J Pharmacol 128 33 PMID: 25444866

-Perreault et al (2013) A physiological role for the dopamine D5 receptor as a regulator of BDNF and Akt signalling in rodent prefrontal cortex.
+Perreault et al (2013) A physiological role for the DA D5 receptor as a regulator of BDNF and Akt signalling in rodent prefrontal cortex.
 Int J Neuropsychopharmacol 16 477 PMID: 22827965

 Huang et al (2012) SKF83959, an agonist of phosphatidylinositol-linked D(1)-like receptors, promotes ERK1/2 activation and cell migration in cultured rat astrocytes.
 Nat Chem Biol 7 e49954 PMID: 23185493

 Do you know of a great paper that uses SKF 83959 hydrobromide from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area